 user, in relation to a radioactive substance, includes manufacturer, storer, transporter, seller, possessor, miner, miller or other dealer of or with, as the case requires, the radioactive substance.

-[Regulation 5 amended in Gazette 22 Jul 1997 p.
+[Regulation 5 amended: Gazette 22 Jul 1997 p.
 3826; 16 Jul 2002 p.
 3400.]

 6. Irradiating apparatus for purposes of Act